 Beekeepers of all levels and honey hobbyists favor this bee smoker.
 Made of stainless steel, it releases cool smoke that lasts for a long time.
 Buying another bee smoker soon is out of the question with this durable VIVO Stainless Steel Bee Hive Smoker with Heat Shield.
 This smoker has a diameter of 5 inches, a height of 4 inches, and it weighs just 1.74 pounds.
 So it is easy to carry and use during bee hive inspections.

 There is a heat shield around the smoker to ensure that the user won’t get burned.
 One of the unique features of this smoker is the air pockets at the bottom of the smoker to prevent overheating of the chamber.
-The makers of this smoker are sure of the high-quality, and they offered a six-month warranty.
+The makers of this smoker are sure of the high quality, and they offered a six-month warranty.

 VIVO Bee Hive Smoker is a tool you can trust.
-The smoke produced by this smoker lasts for twenty to thirty minutes, which longer than the time beekeepers usually spend in inspecting their beehives.
+The smoke produced by this smoker lasts for twenty to thirty minutes, which is longer than the time beekeepers usually spend inspecting their beehives.